cvoter/website-research-group/content/project/2020_LandAtmosphere/index.md

 - What insights do these observations yield regarding the impact of greening practices on urban hydrometeorology?

 ## Key Findings
-- Accounting for sub-grid water transfers (such as those that occur due to green infrastructure practices) changes the partitioning of land surface fluxes.
+- Accounting for **sub-grid water transfers** (such as those that occur due to green infrastructure practices) changes the partitioning of land surface fluxes.

 ## Status
-Paper documenting Noah-MP-HUE published.
-Additional manuscripts examining implications for coupled urban land-atmosphere interactions under review and in preparation.
+Paper documenting Noah-MP-HUE **published**.
+Additional manuscripts examining implications for coupled urban land-atmosphere interactions **under review** and **in preparation**.

 ## Funding
-Initial funding for Aaron secured via a successful [2020-2022 Wisconsin Sea Grant Institute proposal](https://publications.aqua.wisc.edu/download/sg_directory_2020-pdf/?tmstv=1719861097) that Carolyn co-led with Steve Loheide and Dan Wright.
+- **Wisconsin Sea Grant Institute**.
+Mitigating Fooding, Extreme Heat, and Heavy Rainfall in Urban Coastal Communities by “Greening”.
+Project number: R/RCE-12.
+Lead PI: Steve Loheide.
+Voter role: Associate Investigator.
+- Additional funding for Aaron's work secured from the **Milwuakee Metropolitain Sewerage District** by Dan Wright and Steve Loheide.

 <br>